Level-based Analysis of Genetic Algorithms and other Search Processes

-Informally, the two first conditions require a relationship between $P$ and the distribution $D(P)$ of the individuals in the next generation: Condition (G1) demands that the probability of creating an individual at level $j+1$ or higher is at least $z_j$ when some fixed portion of the population is already at level $j$ (or higher); (G2) requires that in the fixed portion, the number of individuals at level $j+1$ or higher is at least $\gamma\lambda>0$, condition (G2) requires that their number tends to increase, e.g. by a multiplicative factor of $1+\delta$.
+Informally, the two first conditions require a relationship between the current population $P$ and the distribution $D(P)$ of the individuals in the next generation: Condition (G1) demands that the probability of creating an individual at level $j+1$ or higher is at least $z_j$ when some fixed portion $\gamma_0$ of the population has reached level $j$ or higher.
+Furthermore, if the number of individuals at level $j+1$ or higher is at least $\gamma\lambda>0$, condition (G2) requires that their number tends to increase further, e.g. by a multiplicative factor of $1+\delta$.
 Finally, (G3) requires a sufficiently large population size.
 When all conditions are satisfied, an upper bound on the expected time for the algorithm to create an individual in $A_{m}$ can be guaranteed.